 Cotton Modal.
 Naturally sourced, modal is made from wood pulp making it soft, quick drying, and more absorbent than cotton.
 It’s blended with cotton for added strength.

 Micro-cotton.
 This trademarked name is high-grade 100% natural cotton with a luxuriously silky-soft feel that’s highly absorbent.

 Bamboo.
 Believe it or not, this is actually a blend of bamboo and cotton.
 It’s naturally mildew and odor resistant – perfect for rooms with low or no ventilation – durable, and very absorbent.

 Aegean Cotton.
 Grown in the Aegean region of Turkey, this luxurious cotton gets softer with each wash.

 Perfect towel collection

+When shopping for bath towels, be sure to opt for the sizes that best suit your lifestyle.
 We break down the most common sizes to help you get it right.

 Washcloth.
 The smallest of the bunch, this towel is perfect soaking in hot water for a soothing face wash or a luxurious compliment to a shave.

 Hand Towel.
 A mid-size towel, this one is ideal for bathroom tasks like drying hands or wringing out hair.
 It’s also perfect to hang in the powder room.

 Bath Towel.
 True to its name, this is ideal for drying off post bath or shower.